linrunner/tlp-doc/settings/usb.rst

 USB_EXCLUDE_BTUSB
 -----------------
 *This parameter was renamed with version 1.4.
-In 1.3.1 and below it is called USB_BLACKLIST_BTUSB.
-1.4 and higher also recognize the old name.*
+Until 1.3 it was called USB_BLACKLIST_BTUSB.
+1.4 and newer also recognize the old name.*

 ::